mathew4STAR/Attendance-Manager/README.md

 5.Repeat step 3 but instead of hovering over the searchbox hover over your username and over the blue box.
 And replace this value with the third line.

+6.You can also change the first line to change the buffer time before the program runs.

+Note: *findloc.py* was added to make it easier to find the cordinates on the screen

 # Usage
 1.Open Zoom and open the participants list